FOSSEE/sdes-stscripts/Latex/Latex4/Typesetting_Text_Latex.rst

 ..
 R6

-'\texttt' is used to change text to fixed width font & '\textbf' is used to change text to bold face
+<'\texttt'> is used to change text to fixed width font &
+<'\textbf'> is used to change text to bold face.
 We could also change the separating - (hyphen) to -- (n-dash) or --- (em-dash) to improve the appearance of the document.